codepath/android_guides/Paging-Library-Guide.md

 #### Add a Data Source Factory

-A data source factory simply creates the data source:
+A data source factory simply creates the data source.
+Because of the dependency on the Twitter client, we need to pass it here too.

 ```java
 public class TweetDataSourceFactory extends DataSource.Factory<Long, Tweet> {